mysmeeri/FOTS/README.md

 ### Infrastructure Set Up
 1. Azure Resources Needed
-Subscription
+- Subscription
-Service Connection (can be created in ADO) with Contributor right to subcription
+- Service Connection (can be created in ADO) with Contributor right to subcription

 2. Azure DevOps SetUp
-Create a Service Connection
+- Create a Service Connection
-Go to: Project Settings → Service Connections → New service connection → Azure Resource Manager
+- Go to: Project Settings → Service Connections → New service connection → Azure Resource Manager
-Authentication: Service Principal (automatic)
+- Authentication: Service Principal (automatic)
-Name it: FOTS-infra-SC (in this project)
+- Name it: FOTS-infra-SC (in this project)
---> Gives it automatically contributor to subscription scope
+- --> Gives it automatically contributor to subscription scope

-Give pipeline access
+- Give the SC pipeline access
-Check “Grant access permission to all pipelines” or to the pipeline you are running
+- Check “Grant access permission to all pipelines” or to the pipeline you are running

 ### How to Push Changes
-1. Push to Azure DevOps (main CI/CD pipeline) git add . git commit -m "your message" git push origin master
+1. Push to Azure DevOps (main CI/CD pipeline)
+- git add .
+- git commit -m "your message"
+- git push origin master

 2. Push to GitHub (public repo copy) git push github master